 Dhalle the national drink of Albania? (after Raki)

 But there’s another drink that the countries love of borders on obsession, and that is Dhalle.
-You will see Dhalle in every supermarket, shop, bar, or café (often at the expense of milk) and Albanians seem to be drinking it all day long, but what exactly is this strange white mixture you see everywhere?
+You will see it in every supermarket, shop, bar, or café (often at the expense of milk) and Albanians seem to be drinking dhalle all day long, but what exactly is this strange white mixture you see everywhere?

 Historically the drink was invented in Turkey over 1000 years ago and was drank by the nomadic Turks, and exported to the realms of its empire, hence its popularity in the Balkans and Albania.
 It is alleged that the invention occurred because the Gokturks yogurt tasted so bad that it had to be watered down to be drinkable.

 Regardless of whether that last tid-bit is true it certainly spread throughout the old Ottoman Empire.
 Nowadays each country has their own take on it to an extent, we are introducing the Albanian version!